cedrickah/ts-node-pckg-starter/README.md

 git init
 ```

 -   Write your code in src/.
-Wite test in test/
+Write test in test/

 -   To test